mrkkrp/markkarpov.com/tutorial/megaparsec.md

   -> m a             -- ^ Parser that can recover from failures
 ```

-Before Megaparsec 8 users had to pick the type `a` to be a sum type
+Before Megaparsec 8, users had to pick the type `a` to be a sum type
 including the possibilities for success and failure.
-For example, it could
+For example, it could be
-be `Either (ParseError s e) Result`.
-The parse errors had to be collected
+`Either (ParseError s e) Result`.
+The parse errors had to be collected and
-and later manually added to the `ParseErrorBundle` before displaying.
+later added manually to the `ParseErrorBundle` before display.
+Needless to
-Needless to say, all of this was an example of advanced usage that was not
+say, all of this was an example of advanced usage that was not user-friendly.
-user friendly.

 Megaparsec 8 supports *delayed parse errors*: